eekcoopuw/jobmon/docsource/glossary.rst

         Task Template in order to classify it as a type of job within the context of your Workflow.
 Do this by using the Task Template create_task() function.

+    TaskAttribute
+        Additional attributes of the task that can be tracked.
+For example, release ID or location set version ID.
+Task attributes are not passed to the job but may be useful for profiling or resource prediction work in the Jobmon database.
+Pass in task attributes as a list or dictionary to create_task().

     TaskStatus
         === =========================== =======================================================================================
         ID  Label                       Description